SchlossLab/severe-CDI/paper/paper.md

 We performed permutation feature importance to determine which OTUs contributed the most to model performance ([Figure 3](#fig-features)).
+An OTU was considered important if performance decreased when it was permuted in at least 75% of the train/test splits.

 ## Estimating clinical value